-In this section, the application of CNNs in couple with CV algorithms for germination detection was demonstrated.
+In this section, it was demonstrated how the CNNs in couple with CV algorithms can be used for solving problem of germination detection.
 A custom CNN architecture for seeds recognition achieves 97% accuracy and 83% of IoU.
 Using the CNN and computer vision, the sensing system is able to, first, localize them in the container and, then, detect the germinated seeds.
 It is beneficial for the emerging autonomous applications in the scope of IoT.
 For implementing the proposed approach it was collected a dataset which contains the sequentially time-ordered images of seeds germination process at different stages.
-Also, this solution was deployed on a low-power embedded system.
-One of the limitations of the developed system is that a labeled dataset is needed for training of CNNs.
+Also, this solution was deployed on a lowpower embedded system.
+One of the limitations of the developed system is that labeled dataset is needed for training of CNNs.
 Most probably the CNN should be retrained for usage for other types of seeds or in other germination systems.
 The application of the system can also lead to wrong results if germinated seeds will overlap.
 One of the advantages of the proposed system is the possibility to provide a real-time quantitative assessment of the germination rate.
 This could be useful for conducting laboratory experiments aimed at optimization of the germination process and finding optimal environmental parameters for a particular type of seeds.
 The other advantage is that the proposed approach is scalable and has a strong industrial impact as a powerful tool for assessing the performance of germinating systems and predicting future harvest.
 At the same time, it provides an opportunity for making optimization at the initial stage of plant growth.
 This optimization will further result in the optimal management of resources in the context of precision agriculture.